0xM1cx/Obsidian-Notes/EVSU/1st-Year-2nd-Sem/Contempo/Essay Activity.md

 ## To be submitted on Wednesday(May 10, 2023)
 2. Do you agree the legalization of divorce in the Philippines? defend your answer.
 Yes.
 It is for a fact that not every married couple are happy.
 No matter how happy a relationship might seem on the outside, we can't truly know how they are when they're alone.
 The legalization of divorce in the Philippines provides a legal separation of the couple.
-In turn, giving them protection
+This is beneficial especially in cases of domestic abuse,